Binary de Bruijn Sequences via Zech's Logarithms: Zech's Logarithms and Conjugate Pairs

-In using the cycle joining method to generate large order de Bruijn sequences, efficient identification of conjugate pairs is crucial.
-A de Bruijn sequence generator has been recently proposed in~\cite{Chang2018}.
-Its basic software implementation ~\cite{EF18} demonstrates a decent performance up to order $n \approx 20$ when the characteristic polynomials are products of distinct irreducible polynomials.
-As the period grows large the program runs into time complexity issues.
+To generate de Bruijn sequences of a large order, efficient identification of conjugate pairs is crucial.
+A de Bruijn sequence generator has been recently proposed in~\cite{Chang2019}.
+Its basic software implementation \cite{EF18} demonstrates a decent performance up to order $n \approx 20$ when the characteristic polynomials are products of distinct irreducible polynomials.
+As the order grows the program soon runs into time complexity issues.
 Another recent contribution can be found in~\cite{Dong16}.
 The work shows how to generate de Bruijn sequences of large orders, say $128$, but without supplying time or space complexity analysis.
 The above examples indicates that dealing with large order demands much faster algorithmic tools.

 Let $\mu(n)$ be the M{\"o}bius function.
 There are $\frac{1}{n} \sum_{d \mid n} \mu(d) 2^{\frac{n}{d}}$ binary irreducible polynomials of degree $n$.
 All irreducible polynomials of (prime) degree $n$ are primitive if and only if $2^n-1$ is prime.
 Such an $n$ is called a {\it Mersenne exponent}.
 Although not known to be finite, Mersenne exponents are sparse~\cite{OEIS43}.
 Thus, for most $n$, there are many more irreducible than primitive polynomials.
 Each such polynomial yields a number of de Bruijn sequences if one can efficiently identify the conjugate pairs.
 We show how to accomplish this task.